 What Are Your Soul Souvenirs?

 Whether you are raised on the traditional hymns or the new worship music, either one becomes a part of who you are.
-It’s hard to let them go, and perhaps you can hang on to them.
+It’s hard to let them go, but there might be a reason for that.

-A professor, mentor, and friend, with a pretty thick Dutch accent, once told me that if you emigrate from one country to another after the age of about twenty, you never lose your accent.
-If instead you go from one language to another earlier in life, then it’s easier to adapt, perhaps because your brain can incorporate that new language while it’s still elastic and coming into maturity.
+A professor and mentor, with a pretty thick Dutch accent, once told me that if you emigrate from one country to another after the age of about twenty, you never lose your accent.
+If instead you go from one language to another earlier in life, then it’s easier to adapt, perhaps because your brain is still elastic and coming into maturity.

 Religion is like that.
 The faith culture in which you were raised, regardless of how intentional, is your first language of faith.
 It’s more a part of you than you realize.
 You can’t just strip it away.
 Just think about the “worship wars” in some of our churches today.
 Some folks simply can’t let go of the old hymns, while others are steeping themselves in contemporary praise songs.

 I call these soul souvenirs.
 Whether you are raised on the traditional hymns or the new worship music, either one becomes a part of who you are.
+Or maybe it's a Bible story or a favorite Bible verse or a whole set of Bible verses.
 It’s hard to let them go, and perhaps you shouldn’t.

 A souvenir is a thing that is kept as a reminder of a person, place, or event.
 In the same vein, the artifacts of our religious upbringing remind us of who we are, where we’ve been, and the things that have happened to us.
 They go deep into our individual experience, and as wide as the collective experience of the rich community in which we were raised.

-Like a memento or object on the shelf that has great sentimental value, you really don’t want to throw these artifacts of faith out, no matter how long you’ve neglected them, let them collect dust, even though they’ve always been in plain view in your house of identity.
-Fortunately, you really don’t have to throw them out.
-Because you’ll never fully accomplish that task, try as you might.
-But you might be able to dust them off, maybe repair them a little, or even put them somewhere else where you can see them in a new light.
+Like a memento or object on the shelf that has great sentimental value, you really don’t want to throw out a loved article of faith, at least not quite every one.
+No matter how long you’ve neglected these souvenirs and let them collect dust, they’ve always been in plain view in your house of identity.
+Fortunately, you don’t have to throw them all out, because you’ll never fully accomplish that task, try as you might.
+Instead, you might be able to dust them off, maybe repair them a little--some will definitely need that, or even put them somewhere else where you can see them in a new light.
 It might be good if you try.